FarestR06/yet-another-vanilla-plus-mod/README.md

 Since they're infested with Nether Wart, they can be milked for potions with a Glass Bottle, similar to how their Overworld cousins can be milked for Mushroom and Suspicious Stews with a bowl. **Crimson Moongi produce awkward potions**, so you can feed them brewing ingredients to apply an effect to the Potion.
-**For potions that cannot be brewed in an Awkard Potion, you can feed the ingredients to a Warped Moongus** instead of a Crimson Moomgus.
+**For potions that cannot be brewed in an Awkard Potion, you can feed the ingredients to a Warped Moongus** instead of a Crimson Moongus.